 Tokyo's government estimates that participation in the Trans-Pacific Partnership (TPP) would boost Japan's gross domestic product by almost .7 percent, or $31 billion a year.

 The inclusion of the world's third largest economy also would give a much-needed boost to the TPP.
-Including Japan, the United States and 10 other countries, the TPP would account for 40 percent of the world's GDP.
+Including Japan, the United States and 10 other countries, the TPP would account for 40 percent of the world's economy.

 Talks on the pact are aimed at reducing tariffs and other steps to reduce non-tariff trade barriers.